 Attention to the following steps can assist in avoiding surprise tax bills, uncollected tax equalization settlements, and employee dissatisfaction:

-• Complete hypothetical tax calculations to reset withholding levels for the start of a new year.
-As possible, allow your assignees the opportunity to include new estimates of their personal income and deductions.
+- Annually review hypothetical tax calculations to reset withholding levels for the start of a new year.
+Where necessary, allow your assignees the opportunity to include new estimates of their personal income and deductions.

 Your mobility tax provider can help you to determine the appropriate policy and process for implementing hypothetical tax withholding for your specific mobile employees and assignment locations.
 Through ongoing review and communication, it is possible to improve your assignee’s experience as it relates to hypothetical taxes and minimize surprises and collection issues.
 Contact GTN to find out ways we can help manage and simplify your mobility program.